DavilaDawg/rover-and-out-frontend/README.md

 # Rover and Out

-Welcome to Rover&Out, an educational app that brings the wonders of Mars and the Curiosity Rover to your fingertips.
+An educational app that brings the wonders of Mars and the Curiosity Rover to your fingertips.
 Explore the rover’s mission with interactive features.

 ## Key Features